Synth (video game): Development

 Hovey cites the artwork of Roger Dean (who produced the covers for several Psygnosis titles), other Amiga graphics, and Pink Floyd as influences for Synth's imagery.

 Synth is currently only available as a game demo.
 Once a full version is ready, Hovey intends to acquire a digital distribution deal.

 Critical reception

 Todd Ciolek, an editor with Gamasutra made reference to the game's experimental design: "Rhys Paul Hovey’s SYNTH is an experimental game in many ways".
 Rock, Paper, Shotgun drew comparisons with the visuals of Darwinia and the procedural nature of .kkrieger.
 The graphics were described as fascinating: "a bizarre, mesmerizing cross between the deeply archaic and the thoroughly high-tech."
-ModDB reviewed version 0.909 and praised the game's concept, describing the visuals as "crazy 3D Geometry Wars on acid".
-Criticisms included the poor frame rate, incomplete Vista 64-bit support and lack of a windowed mode.

 In November 2010, SYNTH:Electropix 64 bit version 1.505, won 1st place in the Intel corporation's "Level up" 2010 game demo contest, in the "Best game for a desktop" category.
 Hovey used the user name Paul Richard.